Books by J.R.R.Tolkien - Mr. Bliss

 It largely shows his distrust turned hatred of things mechanical that destroy the environment.
 But make no mistake: this is no propaganda track written to slam pollution, it is first and foremost a story for children, his children.
 It is basically a humourous exploration, beautifully illustrated, of what could go wrong with an unexperienced driver (namely Mr Bliss).

-Easily the strangest character is a Girabbit, a type of animal invention that must be particular to British society, or even more localised to Tolkien's imagination, for I have never encountered him anywhere else; it has that feel of Britain, so it would not surprise me if it was British and not Tolkien's own invention.
+Easily the strangest character is a Girabbit, a type of animal invention that must be particular to British society, or even more localised to tolkien's imagination, for I have never encountered him anywhere else; it has that feel of Britain, so it would not surprise me if it was British and not tolkien's own invention.

 However, all of his children's fiction, save The Hobbit, has the particular feel.
 It is a rabbit with a very long neck (hence the name Girabbit, combining Giraffe and Rabbit).